 Jesus was dressed in the Shroud of Turin after he was washed when he was placed in the tomb.
 The side strip on the shroud was the sash and was reattached after the resurrection.
 The sudarium was the turban.

 Exodus 29:10 “Bring the bull to the front of the Tent of Meeting, and Aaron and his sons shall lay their hands on its head.

 Leviticus 8:14 He then presented the bull for the sin offering, and Aaron and his sons laid their hands on its head.

-Jesus as sacrifice is the ram for the burnt offering.
-Annas and Caiaphas laid hands on Jesus head when they struck and hit him.
+Jesus, as a sacrifice is a ram for the burnt offering.
+Annas and Caiaphas laid hands on Jesus' head when they struck and hit him.

 All who heard one convicted of blasphemy were required to lay their hand on the head—so the chief priests laid their hands on the head of Jesus when they convicted Him of blasphemy.
 They probably did not gently lay their hands on His head, but more likely struck in further times in the face.

 Exodus 29:11-14 Slaughter it in Yahweh’s presence at the entrance to the Tent of Meeting.
 Take some of the bull’s blood and put it on the horns of the altar with your finger, and pour out the rest of it at the base of the altar.
 Then take all the fat around the inner parts, the covering of the liver, and both kidneys with the fat on them, and burn them on the altar.
 But burn the bull’s flesh and its hide and its offal outside the camp.
 It is a sin offering.